Applying for a Refugee Status.

 2. Country of Asylum Class:

-If you fall under this class you must be:
+If you fall under country of asylum class you must be:

 - Outside your home country.